ethyca/fides/docs/fides/docs/guides/generating_datamap.md

 $ fidesctl export datamap demo_resources/
 ```

+### Additional Properties Found

 Opening the new Data Map will show the previously `N/A` columns fully populated, giving us an Article 30 compliant RoPA for one of the two systems defined in `demo_resources/`.
+Below is a mapping of the newly populated columns with their respective properties:

+* **Purpose of Processing**: The name of our newly defined extended `data_use` set in a Privacy Declaration.
+* **Categories of Individuals**: The name of our newly defined extended `data_subject` set in a Privacy Declaration.
+* **Categories of Recipients**: The recipients as defined in our extended Data Use.
+* **Article 6 Lawful Basis for Processing Personal Data**: The `legal_basis` as defined in our extended Data Use .
+* **Article 9 Condition for Processing Special Category Data**: The `special_category` as defined in our extended Data Use.
+* **Legitimate Interests for the Processing**: If the `legal_basis` is `"Legitimate Interests"`, the Data Use name is used to identify what the legitimate interest data use is.
+* **Link to Record of Legitimate Interests Assessment**: If the `legal_basis` is `"Legitimate Interests"`, a legitimate interests impact assessment is required and should be set using the `legitimate_interest_impact_assessment` property.
+* **Rights Available to Individuals**: The `rights` as defined in our extended Data Subject based on the strategy used.
+* **Existence of Automated Decision-Making, Including Profiling**: The boolean value for `automated_decisions_or_profiling` as defined in our extended Data Subject.

+### Extra Credit

 Follow the previous step again for the Demo Analytics System to have both systems fully compliant!

 ## Where to go from here?